 8. What have you seen tithing do for your finances and your family?

 Tithing developed a trust between my Heavenly Father and me.
 Knowing without doubting that He is in control.
 That He is using my gifts and talents to provide for my family.
 So I do my part, and He does His.

 9. Do you have any further thoughts to share about living frugally or tithing?

 Being frugal for us is a process; it’s difficult to change a lifestyle over a short period of time.
 We don’t save or put away for retirement as much as we would like.
-Our budget is all over the place because being a contractor, monthly income varies.
-Tithing has released me from being responsible to provide for my family financially; it’s in God’s hands.
-As long as I am being obedient to Him, He does the rest.
-One less thing to worry about and that’s huge for us.
+Our budget is all over the place because, being a contractor, monthly income varies.
+Tithing has released me from being responsible for my family financially; it’s in God’s hands.
+As long as I am obedient to Him, He does the rest.
+One less thing to worry about, and that’s huge for us.
 Ultimately knowing that our goal is to store up treasure in heaven where we will spend eternity with King Jesus.

 (from TFC–also check out the excellent article listed below)